For queries about government services or information, read about government departments and agencies.

 - ask for your email or letter to be answered in writing

 - ask for the department or agency to estimate how long it will take to respond to your complaint.

 What happens if your complaint isn't resolved?

-If you are not happy with the outcome of your complaint or the department/agency hasn't responded to your complaint, you can complain to the NT Ombudsman.
+If you're not happy with the outcome of your complaint, or the department or agency hasn't responded to your complaint, you can make a complaint to the Ombudsman NT.